archbung/archbung.github.io/posts/2025-07-31-structural-induction-formally.md

 foldl-as-foldr f z xs = foldl-as-foldr' (λ x → x) f z xs
 ```

-Note that the proof turns out to be simpler since it turns out that we are really just updating the `g` on each recursive calls in `foldl-as-foldr'` above.
+Note that the proof turns out to be simpler since we are really just updating the `g` on each recursive calls in `foldl-as-foldr'` above.